y34r-z3r0/gaoling-tools/README.md

 ### hider
 Especially for those who have something to hide.
-Put this script in the directory where you want to hide all the files and run it.
+Put builded binary file in the directory where you want to hide all the files and run it.
 Once executed, the script file will self-destruct.

 UNIX only!